Siddharth-sing/Expense-Tracker-App/README.md

 # Expense-Tracker-App
-# Go TO Master Branch to view project
+# Go To Master Branch to view project

 This is an Expense Tracker application that helps me keep an eye on how much I am spending.